EnekoSendin/GING2025/README.md

+# Introduction

+The main objective is to analyze the Age of Adquisition of certain words in the Spanish language by using AI models.

 # V1 - Batch Generation with OpenAI model

 Create a batch to process words (~127.000 different words) from the file *“GPT_estimates_AoA_v1.xlsx”* with a prompt similar to the one described in the file (changed in order to receive an adequate response):